Scrub radius: Applications in suspension

 MacPherson strut equipped vehicles usually have a negative scrub radius.
 Even though scrub radius in itself is not directly adjustable, it will be changed if the upper steering axis point or spindle angle is changed when adjusting camber.
 This is the case on a MacPherson strut which has the camber adjustment at the steering knuckle.
 Because camber is usually kept within 1/4° side to side, the resulting scrub radius difference is negligible.

 Negative scrub radius decreases torque steer and improves stability in the event of brake failure.
 SLA suspensions usually have a positive scrub radius.
 With this suspension, the scrub radius is not adjustable.
-The greater the scrub radius (positive or negative), the less the steering effort is.
+The greater the scrub radius (positive or negative), the greater the steering effort is.
 When the vehicle has been modified with offset wheels, larger tires, height adjustments and side to side camber differences, the scrub radius will be changed and the handling and stability of the vehicle will be affected.